 - have asked for feedback from your previous managers and consciously work on your weaknesses

-- completed or are enrolled in a course to gain more knowledge
+- enrolled in a course to gain more knowledge

 - regularly practice improvement techniques